pollfish/docs/android/universal.md

 An object passing information during initialization regarding the reward settings, overriding the values as speciefied on the Publisher's Dashboard

+We strogly advise that you should use the Publisher Dashboard to provide Reward Info if your use case does not require a dynamic value.

 <br/>

 ```kotlin